The "handedness" of language: Directional symmetry breaking of sign usage in words: Supplementary Information

 {\bf Undeciphered (Indus):} As an example of an undeciphered corpus on which to apply our analysis, we have used the set of inscriptions obtained from archaeological excavations at various sites of the Indus Valley civilization (ca. 2600-1900 BCE).
-The data used for our analysis is collected from the comprehensive data-base compiled by Bryan K. Wells ~\cite{Sinha2011br,Wells2015r} from which we have removed all incomplete and multiple-line inscriptions thereby obtaining 1752 unique sequences that contain two or more signs.
-The Indus signs are represented using the Wells sign list numbering system~\cite{Sinha2011br,Wells2015r}, the signary for the database used by us comprising 572 distinct signs.
+The data used for our analysis is collected from the ICIT Database of Indus Writing compiled by Bryan K. Wells~\cite{Sinha2011br,Wells2015r} and maintained by Andreas Fuls (\textit{http://caddy.igg.tu-berlin.de/indus/welcome.htm}, accessed: 20th October 2017) from which we have removed all incomplete and multiple-line inscriptions thereby obtaining 1837 unique sequences that contain two or more signs.
+The Indus signs are represented using the Wells sign list numbering system~\cite{Sinha2011br,Wells2015r}, the signary for the database used by us comprising 568 distinct signs.
 The sequences range in length from 2 to 13 signs, the average being 4.6.
-The direction of the sign sequences vary, the majority being written right to left, although examples of left to right or {\em boustrophedon} also exist~\cite{Mahadevan1977r}.
-In the database used by us, all sequences have been oriented so as to read from right to left.
+The direction of the sign sequences vary, the majority being written right to left, although examples of left to right also exist, as inferred from external evidence such as signs becoming relatively cramped towards the end of a sequence inscribed on an archaeological artifact (e.g., seals, tablets or potsherds)~\cite{Mahadevan1977r,Parpola1994r}.
+In the database used by us~\cite{Wells2015r}, the relatively few sequences which are believed to have been written from left to right have been reversed so as to be oriented in the same direction as the majority (i.e., which are believed to be written from right to left).
+This follows the standard procedure used also for constructing earlier concordances for Indus Valley Civilization inscriptions~\cite{Mahadevan1977r,Parpola1994r}.
+Note that if only the 1779 sequences which are believed to be written from right to left are considered for our analysis, we obtain $\Delta G = 0.20$ and $\Delta S = -0.41$ which are identical to the values reported in the main text for the database in which all 1837 sequences are oriented right-to-left.

 { \bf Robustness of results}\\